 Cleo has an M.Sc. in Applied Animal Behaviour & Animal Welfare from the Royal (Dick) School of Veterinary Studies (University of Edinburgh) and a B.Sc. in Animal Biology from Stirling University (UK).
 She has extensive experience in assisting and managing complex research projects for multiple research institutes and private laboratories.
 She has built up a strong technical background in the South African Bushveld deciphering wild animal behaviour and bio-acoustics, in cancer research and behind an electron microscope looking for a link between positive animal welfare practices and the abundance of microglia (the brain’s primary innate immune cells).

-I want to have a positive impact on the environment and communities around the world.
-How I do this is pretty open; I have wide-ranging interests and am willing to adapt to changing circumstances.
+I want to find new ways to have a positive impact on the environment and communities around the world.
+How I do this is pretty open; I have wide-ranging interests (including the arts and spending time outside) and am willing to adapt to changing circumstances.

-Right now, I'm volunteering for the WildHub community and am happy to answer questions about the platform and do what I can to help connect people.
+Although I've stepped back from being a community advocate for the WildHub community, I'm still happy to answer questions about the platform and will do what I can to help connect people.

 I work for WildTeam UK, helping to deliver training workshops, write conservation best practice manuals and share them as widely as possible.
 Previously a Writing Fellow working with various conservation organisations across India.
 Background in research, particularly behavioural ecology.
 Bird nerd.

 Hello!
-I'm Léa and I'm a WildLearning Specialist with WildTeam.
-I help deliver a number of workshops with WildTeam, including the Grant Writing for WildLife Conservation workshops.
-I love getting to know all the workshop participants and learning from them :)
+I'm Léa and I'm a WildLearning Specialist with WildTeam UK.
+I help create, design and deliver training courses.
+I love getting to know all the participants and learning from them :)

-Previously, I was working with BirdLife International on an EC-funded project on Involving More Stakeholders in Forest Governance in Asia and the Pacific.
-I got to work with wonderful organisations such as the Haribon Foundation in the Philippines, Burung in Indonesia, Malaysian Nature Society as well as Tenkile Conservation Alliance and the University of Papua New Guinea.
+Previously, I was working with BirdLife International on forest governance issues and in my previous life I worked in the development sector in the United States.
 Education-wise, I have studied economic development, international relations as well as tropical forestry in the past.

 Saket is a computer graduate turned wildlife conservationist.
 He has been engaging with several of the wildlife conservation issues in India for over a decade including community based conservation, conservation induced human displacement, eco-tourism, conservation technologies (Radio Telemetry, Camera Traps, UAVs, GIS and RS).